Arash84Prhsn/WaterSortGame/README.md

 - `shiftLeftActions` Shifts the actions array to the left and makes index 9 of the array, ("nofunc",-1,-1,-1) 4-tuple.
 This method is called every time the undo method, undoes a certain action (the undo method always undoes the index 0 of the actions array that's why we at every undo we shift the array to left).

 - `hasWon` Checks the current state of all the bottles to see if the game has finished or not. returns true if finished and false otherwise.

+- `playGame` Asks the user to start the game and if the player starts the game, it calls the gaming() method.

+- `gaming` This is the main method that runs the game and keeps it going using a while loop, displays the bottles and takes the player's command at every turn of the game.
+This method stops once the game has finished by either the finish command or the hasWon() method.

+- `pourUndo` This method simply helps the undo method, undo the pouring action.

+> another thing to note is that the normal command functions, if executed properly, will call the addToActions() method and add the current action to the actions array.

+### Extra methods in CircularSinglyLinkedList.java
+Aside from the usual methods that you would expect to exist for a linked list, there are some extra ones that have been defined in order to assist the implementation of the methods inside WaterSortGame.java

+- `getItemAt(int index)` This method returns the item at the given index(Not the node but the item stored inside the node, index starts from 0.)

+- `getIndexOf(item)` Searches the list for the given item and when the item is found, it returns the index at which the item resides(returns -1 if the item is unavailable.)

+- `getNextItem(item)` returns the item that appears inside the linked list after the given item(Since the list is implemented in a circular manner if the item at tail is the given item, returns the item at the head of the linked list).

+- `gePreviousItem(item)` Functions in similar fashion to the `getNextItem()` method except it returns the item before the given item instead of the next one.